Content

 4. Plan time for tasks that require much concentration while you’re more alert and productive.

-5. Incorporate activities and warmups into your workday because sitting for hours is detrimental to your health.
+5. Incorporate activities and warmups into your workday because sitting for hours harms your health.

 7. Devote specific time for domestic responsibilities.